chanbengz/blog/content/posts/compilers-review/index.md

 A^{prime} \rightarrow \alpha_1A^{\prime} | \alpha_2A^{\prime} | \cdots | \alpha_nA^{\prime} | \epsilon
 $$

-Left factoring results in conflicts in the parsing table because there^{prime}re same elements in the FIRST sets.
+Left factoring results in conflicts in the parsing table because there're same elements in the FIRST sets.
 Turn

 $$
 A \rightarrow \alpha \beta_1 | \alpha \beta_2 | \cdots | \alpha \beta_n